fge/jackson-coreutils/README.markdown

 ## What this is

-This package provides two items:
+This package is meant to be used with Jackson 2.1.x.
+It provides two items:

 * it uses Guava's [Equivalence](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/base/Equivalence.html)